Irys13/100-days-of-code/log.md

 **Today's Progress**: Continued work on Survery form coursework from free code camp.
 Progress so far 17/17.
 Completed all tasks.

 **Thoughts:** I think I was really tired yesterday because I have missed few things and misunderstood certain things in FCC coursework explanation.
 I guess it just meant that today's work on the coursework was dead simple!
+Tomorrow after work: making it pretty!

 **Link to work:** https://github.com/Irys13/Survey-Form